nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * tag: t/TAG
     * age: age/[AGE] or age/[AGE_LOWER_BOUND]-[AGE_HIGHER_BOUND]
     * insurance plan name: i/PLAN_NAME
-2. AddressBook shows the list of clients which has at least one attribute matching the user's search keywords
+2. Link.me shows the list of clients which has at least one attribute matching the user's search keywords
 3. Use case ends.

 **Extensions**

 * 1a.
 The user inputs an invalid prefix.
   * 1a1.
-AddressBook shows an error message.
+Link.me shows an error message.
   * Use case resumes at step 1.

 * 1b.
 The user inputs an invalid age parameter or age range as an attribute to filter
     * 1b1.
-AddressBook shows an error message
+Link.me shows an error message
     * Use case resumes at step 1.

 * 1c.
 The user inputs an invalid gender parameter (must be 'M', 'F' or 'N')
     * 1c1.
-AddressBook shows an error message
+Link.me shows an error message
     * Use case resumes at step 1.

 * 1d.
 The user does not input any filter parameters (eg. `filter ` instead of `filter age/25`)
     * 1d1.
-AddressBook shows an error message
+Link.me shows an error message
     * Use case resumes at step 1.

 * 2a.
 The filtered list is empty.